 Dimitri (Dima) Shlyakhtenko was appointed Director of IPAM on July 1, 2017.
 Shlyakhtenko has been a member of the faculty at UCLA department of mathematics since 1998, and served as the department chair from 2012 to 2015.
 His research is on Operator Algebra and includes free probability theory, random matrix theory, as well as von Neumann algebras and L2-invariants.
-He received his PhD from University of California, Berkeley in 1997 at the age of 22.
+He received his PhD from University of California, Berkeley in 1997.
 He was the recipient of a Sloan Foundation Fellowship in 2001 and a Special Project Award from the Clay Mathematics Institute in 2002.
 The UCLA department of mathematics presented him with the R. Sorgenfrey Distinguished Teaching Award in 2004.
 He gave an invited talk at the International Congress of Mathematicians in Hyderabad, India in 2010.

 Stan Osher grew up in Brooklyn, New York and obtained his PhD from the Courant Institute at NYU.
 After working at Brookhaven National Laboratory, UC Berkeley, and SUNY Stony Brook, he arrived at UCLA in 1976 as a visiting Professor and never left.
 Dr. Osher has co-invented and developed: the level set methods for computing moving fronts involving topological changes; essentially nonosillatory high order methods for approximating hyperbolic conservation laws and Hamilton-Jacobi equations; total variation and other partial differential equation based image processing techniques; fast optimization algorithms for L1 based regularization, and diffusion generated geometric motion.
 Among his many honors, he has given regular (1994) and plenary (2010) invited addresses at the International Congress of Mathematicians and the John von Neumann lecture at the annual SIAM meeting; he is a fellow of SIAM, the AMS, and the American Academy of Arts and Sciences; and is a member of the National Academy of Sciences.